pragasit/pragasit/README.md

 I am currently looking for a job as a Backend Developer and Frontend Developer.
 I have skills in Python (Django), Golang, JavaScript, HTML, and CSS.
 I am now studying to further develop my skills in Nodejs.

-* 🌍  I'm based in ฺBangkok, Thailand
+* 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [pragasit116@gmail.com](mailto:pragasit116@gmail.com)
 * 🧠  I'm learning Nodejs
 * ⚡  Willing to learn new programming languages and new technologies.